NCronJob-Dev/NCronJob/docs/features/startup-jobs.md

 The `RunAtStartup` in combination with `UseNCronJobAsync` method ensures that the job is executed as soon as the application starts.
 This method is useful for scenarios where certain tasks need to be performed immediately upon application launch.

+Failure to call `UseNCronJobAsync` when startup jobs are defined will lead to a fatal exception during the application start.

 ## Example Use Case

 Consider an application that needs to load initial data from a database or perform some cleanup tasks whenever it starts.
 You can define and configure a startup job to handle this: